Hamiltonian formalism for Fermi excitations in a plasma with a non-Abelian interaction: Kinetic equations for soft quark and gluon excitations

 where now the resonance frequency difference is

 Here, the first term on the right-hand side, which corresponds to completely uncorrelated waves (Gaussian fluctuations) is the solution to the homogeneous equation for the fourth-order correlation function $ I^{\, i\; i_{1}\, a_{1}\, a_{2}}_{{\bf q},\, {\bf q}_{1},\, {\bf k}_{1},\, {\bf k}_{2}}$.
+The structure of this contribution is defined in the same way as that of the first term in (\ref{eq:8_1q}).
 The second term determines the deviation of the four-point correlator from the Gaussian approximation for a low nonlinearity level of interacting waves.\\ We substitute the first term from (\ref{eq:11q}) into the right-hand side of Eq.\,(\ref{eq:10u}) for $n^{-}_{\bf q}$.
 As a result we obtain

 Further, we substitute the second term into the right-hand side of Eq.\,(\ref{eq:10u}).
 Simple algebraic transformations, in view of the symmetry condition (\ref{eq:10e}), lead us to

 Next, performing the contraction of the obtained expressions (\ref{eq:10u}), (\ref{eq:11w}), and (\ref{eq:11e}) with $\delta^{ ij}$, considering Sokhotsky's formula (\ref{eq:8r}) and canceling out the factor $(2\pi)^{3} \delta({\bf q} - {\bf q}^{\prime})$, we get the desired kinetic equation for abnormal quark excitations